brian-mwangi-kamau/Foota-Mashinani/README.md

 __Foota Mashinani__ is here to help grassroots football thrive in Kenya.
 The developer believes in the power of community and technology to make a positive impact in the world of sports.

+Access the API by visiting [this URL](https://foota.pythonanywhere.com), create an account, and get a free API key for consumption.

 # License
 ## GNU General Public License (GPL)